 How on-screen clicks work in iPadOS

-The default on-screen cursor is a gray circle with an outer ring that flashes white when clicked:
+The default on-screen cursor is a gray circle with an outer ring.
+You can customize the color and size, like this:

 Important: The mouse cursor disappears if you try to take a screenshot on your iPad.
 However, you can use Reflector to take a screenshot displaying the mouse cursor.
 More on that later.